anmoljais/my-first-project/README.md

 # my-first-project
-it is a demo project Anmol jaiswakl
+it is a demo project Anmol jaiswal